0xDani3l/DashPi/index.md

 ### Required Hardware

 The physical aspect of this project can be as full fledged as you like.
-Personally, I was on a tight budget and time constraints, so I used cheaper modules and did not build a chassis for the components.
-With more money and resources, you could buy a better GPS module, mini computer, and webcam.
-The specific parts used should't matter, as they should all have a relatively similar process of setting up.
+With a bigger budget, you could buy a GPS module with a higher baud rate, a higher definition webcam, or even a more powerful mini computer.
+This guide will only serve as a tutorial for these specific components, but other components will require a very similar setup procedure.

 **Raspberry Pi 4**
 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f1/Raspberry_Pi_4_Model_B_-_Side.jpg" width="200" height="100">